The Step Most Routines Are Missing

 Healthy skin comes down to balance: water and oil working together.
 When that balance is off, skin can become dehydrated, meaning it lacks water, not oil.

-Overuse of active ingredients like exfoliating acids or retinoids can disrupt the barrier faster than the skin can recover, increasing transepidermal water loss, or TEWL.
-TEWL is the natural process of water evaporating from the skin.
+Transepidermal water loss, or TEWL, is the natural process of water evaporating from the skin.
+Overuse of active ingredients like exfoliating acids or retinoids can increase TEWL by disrupting the barrier faster than the skin can recover.
 Environmental factors can also increase TEWL.
 Cold weather, indoor heating, air conditioning, wind, and sun exposure can all make it harder for the skin to retain hydration.
 In most cases, dehydration is the result of multiple factors acting at once.

-When skin is dehydrated, it can feel off in ways people don’t immediately connect to hydration.
+When skin is dehydrated, it can feel “off” in ways people don’t always connect to hydration.
 Tightness is one of the most common signs, especially around the mouth.
 That pulling sensation when you talk, smile, or open your mouth often signals a lack of water.

-Dehydration can show up differently depending on skin tone.
-In lighter skin tones, it may appear as increased redness or a more inflamed look.
-In deeper skin tones, it may appear as darkening or uneven tone, particularly around the mouth.
+Dehydration can look different depending on skin tone.
+In lighter skin tones, it may show up as increased redness or a more inflamed appearance.
+In deeper skin tones, it may show up as darkening or uneven tone, particularly around the mouth.

 In many cases, this is less about pigment and more about hydration.
-These changes often do not respond well to aggressive treatments.
-They tend to improve when the skin is properly supported with hydration.
+These changes often don’t respond well to aggressive treatments, but they usually improve when the skin is properly supported with hydration.

 Hydration Affects How Your Skin Functions

 When skin is dehydrated, this process slows.
-Dead skin cells cling to the surface longer than they should, which can contribute to roughness, congestion, and uneven texture.
+Dead skin cells cling to the surface longer than they should, contributing to roughness, congestion, and uneven texture.
 When hydration is restored, skin tends to soften, and that buildup releases more easily.
+Properly hydrated skin also tends to look smoother because water helps skin reflect light more evenly, creating a healthier, more balanced appearance.

-Hydration is often skipped by people with oily or acne-prone skin.
-There is a common belief that a tight, dry feeling means the skin is cleaner, or that oil is inherently dirty and causes breakouts.
+Hydration is especially important for oily and acne-prone skin.
+It is often skipped by people who feel oily or are breakout-prone because there is a common belief that a tight, dry feeling means skin is cleaner, or that oil is inherently dirty and causes breakouts.
 In reality, tightness is a sign the skin has been stripped beyond what it can sustain.

-When skin is repeatedly stripped and left dehydrated, it can produce more oil to compensate.
+When skin is repeatedly depleted, it can produce more oil to compensate.
 The combination of increased oil production, surface tightness from dehydration, and retained dead skin cells creates the perfect environment for acne to worsen.

 Three skincare products showing a hydrating toner, water-based serum, and barrier-supportive moisturizer for a hydration-focused routine.